Operator-Valued Hardy Spaces and Kramers--Kronig Relations for Non-Markovian Quantum Memory Kernels: Numerical tests of the projected-generator spectrum

 \subsection{Implications}

 These numerical tests support the conditional formulation adopted in the main text.
-For the Jaynes--Cummings model --- the setting of Fig.~\ref{fig:jc-kk} and Sec.~\ref{sec:eff-kernel} --- the real-spectrum part of the spectral hypothesis is satisfied in the tested finite truncations; strict Hardy membership still requires the continuous-density assumption stated in Theorem~\ref{thm:hardy}.
-For the spin-boson model at moderate-to-strong coupling, the hypothesis fails, and Theorem~\ref{thm:hardy} does not apply without additional structural assumptions.
+For the Jaynes--Cummings model used in Fig.~\ref{fig:matrix-kk}, the real-spectrum part of the spectral hypothesis is satisfied in the tested finite truncation; strict Hardy membership still requires the continuous-density assumption of Theorem~\ref{thm:hardy}.
+The spin--boson scan supplies explicit finite-matrix cases where the real-spectrum condition fails, so Theorem~\ref{thm:hardy} does not apply there without additional structure.
 This model-dependence underscores why the theorems are stated as \emph{sufficient conditions} rather than universal consequences of unitarity alone.